blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - ~1000 BC: China was getting decentralized, with the philosophies of Confucianism, Taoism and Legalism (Qin, Chu, Jin, Qi, Yang, Zhou)
 ## Time Period 6 (700 BC - 300 BC)
 ### Mesopotamia, Asia
+- 678 BC: The Median Empire forms in Iran
+- 671 BC: Assyrians captured the Babylonian kingdom with the founding of Neo-Assyrian empire.
+- Chaldeans broke away from the Neo-Assyrian empire into the Babylon
+- 612 BC: Neo-Assyrian empire was captured by the Neo-Babylonian empire, also known as the Chaldean empire, also from Mesopotamia.
+	- [The Bible refers to Chaldeans as idolators who attacked the Jews.
+Some say that they are descendants of Abraham who turned to idolatry.
+Historically, the Chaldeans were educated people who studied science, history, languages, astronomy and also magic and astrology.]
-- 678 BC: The Median empire conquered part of the Neo-Babylonian empire
+- The Median empire conquered part of the Neo-Babylonian empire
 - 539 BC: They were conquered by the First Persian Empire, the Achaemenid Empire.
 	- Yehud now became Yehud Medinata
 ### Asia